auth0/docs/articles/tokens/guides/access-token/set-access-token-lifetime.md

 # Set Access Token Lifetime

-You control the Access Token lifetime on a per-API basis.
+You control the Access Token lifetime for custom APIs on a per-API basis.

 Auth0 recommends that you set the validity period of your token based on the security requirements of your API.
 For example, an Access Token that accesses a banking API should expire more quickly than one that accesses a ToDo API.